Thian Hock Keng Temple: Worship

 The main deity worshiped in the temple is Mazu (媽祖婆, "Ma Cho Po" in the local dialect), a 10th-century Fujianese shamaness deified as a Chinese Sea Goddess.
 Early immigrants to Singapore offered incense to the Goddess to give thanks for a safe passage across the sea from China.
 Today's worshippers come to the temple to pray for peace, protection and good health.

 A smaller shrine dedicated to Guanyin, the Goddess of Mercy, is located at the back.
-Other deities worshiped in the temple include the God of Medicine and Health (保生大帝, Baosheng Dadi), Holy Emperor Lord Guan (關聖帝君, Guansheng Dijun, worshipped for spiritual protection), the Sacred Duke Kai Zhang (伽藍菩薩, Qie Lan Pu Sa) and the City God (城隍爺, Cheng Huang Ye).
+Other deities worshiped in the temple include the God of Medicine and Health (保生大帝, Baosheng Dadi), Holy Emperor Lord Guan (關聖帝君, Guan Sheng Dijun, worshipped for spiritual protection), the Sacred Duke Kai Zhang (開漳聖王, Kai Zhang Sheng Wang) and the City God (城隍爺, Cheng Huang Ye).
 Confucius is also venerated in the temple.